 Additionally, modern employers put a value on engineers who have earned this license.
 Some require licensure for a promotion, and PEs will usually result in higher salaries.

-Since FPE is related to public safety, the state laws have required that some engineering projects be managed by a registered and licensed PE.
+The state laws have required that some engineering projects be managed by a registered and licensed PE.
 The professional engineer registration is given by the state registration boards based on a written exam, professional experience, and college education.

 There are two different exams, you are required to pass after you have graduated from engineering school, and before you earn your engineering license.
 The first is the FE exam, and the second is the PE exam.

-Test Administration and Requirements
+Test Administration and PE License Requirements by State

 The Principles and Practice of Engineering Exam are given by the NCEES – National Council of Examiners for Engineering and Surveying.
 This is a national organization that is given the job of regulating engineer and surveyor testing.